ltn22/ICMPv6/draft-barthel-oam-schc.md

 TODO: again, we are assuming that no compression rule is equivalent to the device not providing the service.

-* Code = 1: the SCHC C/D queries the NGW (or maintains a local database) and answers with the number of seconds since the Device last transmission.

-TODO: what does it mean to answer "with the number of seconds ..."?
-There is no such field in an Echo Reply message.
-Do we overwrite one of the fields (Identifier, Sequencer Number, Data)?
-They are all supposed to be copied from the Echo Request.
-Do we change their definition with Code==1 or Code==2?

-* Code =  2: the SCHC C/D compresses the ICMPv6 message and forwards it to the Device.
-The Echo Reply message sent by the Device is also compressed.
-Since the Echo Request message comes from the Internet, the values of the Identifier, Sequence Number and Data fields cannot be known in advance, and therefore must be transmitted.
-However, it is likely that the Echo Request with Code 2 will be firewalled from the Internet and restricted to authorized users.
-Therefore, the Echo Request message can be assumed to have the same content as recommended in {{DevicePings}}, and the same compression rules apply.

 # Traceroute